Restore Lagoon Inflow Project - Frequently Asked Questions

 Enhanced seawater exchange would not, on its own, solve lagoon water quality issues.
 Rather, enhanced inflow could potentially augment ongoing and proposed efforts to reduce lagoon nutrient loads and improve ecosystem restoration efforts.

-Once the temporary demonstration inflow system efforts conclude, data and assessments will be provided to policy makers, permitting agencies, and other stakeholders.
-If warranted, policy makers could begin steps toward installation of a full-scale permanent ocean water inflow system as a complimentary approach to restoring IRL water quality.
+After completion of the temporary demonstration project, data and assessments will be provided to policy makers, permitting agencies, and other stakeholders.
+If warranted, policy makers could begin steps toward installation of a large-scale seawater exchange system as a complimentary approach to restoring IRL water quality.
 This process would involve public discussions, site engineering, site selection, permitting, and natural resource monitoring.

-Permitting and consulting agencies and stakeholder organizations include the St. Johns River Water Management District, Florida Fish and Wildlife Conservation Commission, U.S. Army Corps of Engineers, Florida Department of Environmental Protection, IRL National Estuary Program, Port Canaveral, Brevard County, Indian River County, and several municipalities.
+Permitting and consulting agencies and stakeholder organizations include the St. Johns River Water Management District, Florida Fish and Wildlife Conservation Commission, U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, Florida Department of Environmental Protection, IRL National Estuary Program, Port Canaveral, Brevard County, Indian River County, and several municipalities.

 The RLI executive summaries and full reports are in the Reports Section of the Florida Tech Indian River Lagoon Research Institute site: https://www.fit.edu/indian-river-lagoon/.